jeangarcia77/jeangarcia77.github.io/_posts/2014-12-15-Salary-Prediction-Analysis.markdown

 ---
 layout: post
-title:  Free Website on Github Pages
+title:  Salary Prediction Analysis: Exploratory Analaysis
-date:   2022-07-19
+date:   2022-07-22
 description: This is a post description for meta purposes.
 This is also the excerpt of the article that shows up on the index/home page.
 Change this in the post YAML.
 ---